nbardy/blog/how_to_use_AI.md

 ## Rough Notes

+## Use small models to stuff the Context Window
+Increasing Context Quality and Length increases
+You can use tiny models to stuff context. e.g. o4-mini "suggest 10 different reasons for this bug", "Suggest 3 different directions to explore" Use a slower model o1, o1-pro, o3-mini-high to reasoning.
+"Check all this work of a dummer model"
+Is any of it correct?
+Suggest a final correct answer and reasoning

 ## First Steps
 Buy good models!
 ChatGPT or Claude.
 Get a plus account—at least $20-40 (These are about equivalent).